Vivekanand-R/Industry-Outlook/README.md

 Few Major healthcare companies : (2023/2024)
 ![image](https://github.com/user-attachments/assets/3192e4a4-6477-41b7-99f4-f708b6f1be94)

-Note: Novo Nordisk, a Danish pharmaceutical giant, specializes in diabetes care, obesity treatments, fastest growing, currently not included here due to currency conversions.
+Note: Novo Nordisk, a Danish pharmaceutical company, specializes in diabetes care, obesity treatments, currently not included here due to currency conversions.
 With a market cap of ~$470 billion (2024), plays a major role in healthcare sector.
 This is applicable for few more companies as well, as they operate as divisions within larger conglomerates currently.

 Sales Margin %: